 When you’re injured in a Miami Lyft accident and someone else is to blame, you have the right to demand compensation.
 In Florida, accident victims are typically entitled to both economic and non-economic damages.
 Economic damages are paid to compensate for your financial costs (e.g., medical bills), while non-economic damages are paid to compensate for intimate and hard-to-value injuries (e.g., chronic pain).

-At Lavent Law, our personal injury lawyers will aggressively pursue all damages to which you may be entitled, including compensation for:
+At Lavent Law, P.A., our personal injury lawyers will aggressively pursue all damages to which you may be entitled, including compensation for:

 - Medical expenses